 This of course helps with improving energy consumption and makes a big step towards achieving green targets where energy is the biggest façade design driver now.
 Façades often have a large ecological impact.
-Embodied carbon, and impact of extraction and fabrication processes are all issues.
+Embodied carbon and the impact of extraction and fabrication processes are all issues.
 Exploring the type of materials to be used in a façade and developing a strategy is best done at the very earliest stages of a project.
-Perhaps timber framed curtain walls could be adopted as an alternative.
+Perhaps timber-framed curtain walls could be adopted as an alternative.

 Only at the very start of a project, before any marks have been put down, you can ask the questions to decide what the façade should be: